paszu/3DSRepo/Region-Changing.md

 If you experience any strange bugs (especially any related to Super Smash Bros and Monster Hunter 4 if you are on an Old 3DS), you should make a SysNAND backup, then backup your SD card, then try performing a System Format.

-*For the eShop to be functional, you MUST [delete your NNID](http://en-americas-support.nintendo.com/app/answers/detail/a_id/2224/~/how-to-delete-a-nintendo-network-id) then format the system now that you have completed all steps.
+*For the eShop to be functional, you MUST [delete your eShop account](http://en-americas-support.nintendo.com/app/answers/detail/a_id/74/~/how-to-delete-a-nintendo-eshop-account) then format the system now that you have completed all steps.
 You will lose all user data such as games, DLC, themes, and saves (unless you back them up with something like [JK Save Manager](https://gbatemp.net/threads/413143/)).*